Skip to content

 • Tell the bully to STOP!
 Make it clear that his/her behavior is not funny, kind, or welcome.

 • Support a peer who is being bullied by telling the bully to STOP.
-Help the victim to peacefully escape the situation if you can and insist that he/she confide in an adult.
-Report the concern to an adult if you are uncertain the victim will.
+Help the victim to peacefully escape the situation if you can, and insist that he/she confide in an adult.
+Report the concern to an adult if you are uncertain that the victim will.

 Parent Responsibilities

-• Review this Code of Conduct with your child and make sure he/she knows what you expect and stand for as a parent.
+• Review this Code of Conduct with your child and make sure he/she know what you expect and stand for as a parent.

 • If you feel your child is a victim of bullying, support and encourage him/her through this difficult situation.
 Insist that your child report the concern to school staff and follow up with him/her and school staff to ensure steps are being taken to address the problem.